-- Processor speed: The clock speed of the Power PC G4 microprocessor is 1.2 GHz or 1.33 GHz.
-See "PowerPC G4 Microprocessor" (page 21). - Hard disk storage: The iBook has a hard disk drive with a storage capacity of 30 GB or 60 GB and build-to-order options of 60 GB or 80 GB.
-For more information and developer guidelines for alternative hard drives, see "Hard Disk Drive" (page 33). - SuperDrive: Some configurations with the 14.1" display come standard with a slot-loading SuperDrive.
-For more information, see "SuperDrive" (page 38). - AirPort Extreme Card: All configurations (except the entry 12.1-in configuration with a CD-ROM) come standard with built-in AirPort Extreme.
-See "AirPort Extreme Interface" (page 25). - Weight: With the battery installed, the 12.1-inch display models weigh approximately 2.2 kg (4.9 pounds) and the 14.1-inch display model weighs approximately 2.6 kg (5.9 pounds).
+- Processor speed: The clock speed of the Power PC G4 microprocessor is 1.33 GHz on the 12.1-inch model and 1.42 GHz on the 14.1-inch model.
+See "DMA Support" (page 23). - System bus: Depending on the configuration, the maximum speed of the system bus is 133 or 142 MHz. - System RAM: The computer comes with 512 MB of soldered down RAM.
+The expansion slot capacity is an additional 256, 512 MB, or 1 GB supporting a maximum of 1.5 GB.
+For more information, see "RAM Expansion" (page 51). - Graphics IC: The display controller is an ATI Mobility Radeon 9550 with 32 MB of graphics DDR SDRAM.
+See "Graphics IC" (page 23). - Hard disk storage: The iBook has a hard disk drive with a storage capacity of 40 GB or 60 GB.
+Build-to-order options of 60 GB, 80 GB or 100 GB are available.
+For more information and developer guidelines for alternative hard drives, see "Hard Disk Drive" (page 33). - AirPort Extreme module: The iBook has built-in AirPort Extreme.
+See "AirPort Extreme Interface" (page 25). - Bluetooth 2.0 + EDR: Fully-integrated Bluetooth 2.0 + EDR (enhanced data rate) support enables up to 3 Mbps short-range wireless connections between desktop and laptop computers and a host of other Bluetooth devices.
+For more information, see "Bluetooth Technology" (page 33). - Sudden Motion Sensor: Helps protect the hard drive from damage as a result of sudden drops or falls by parking the hard drive when sudden changes in axis or position are detected.
+For more information, see "Sudden Motion Sensor" (page 25). - Scrolling trackpad: The integrated trackpad includes tap/double-tap, drag, and scroll features.
+For more information, see "Trackpad" (page 39). - Weight: With the battery installed, the 12.1-inch display models weigh approximately 2.2 kg (4.9 pounds) and the 14.1-inch display model weighs approximately 2.6 kg (5.9 pounds).
 The exact weight depends on the configuration.